Bikaze/AirBnB_clone/README.md

 **What will be the Use of this Console?**

--To create your data model
+- To create your data model
--Manage (create, update, destroy, etc) objects via a console / command interpreter -Store and persist objects to a file (JSON file)
+- Manage (create, update, destroy, etc) objects via a console / command interpreter
+- Store and persist objects to a file (JSON file)

 The first piece is to manipulate a powerful storage system.
 This storage engine will give us an abstraction between “My object” and “How they are stored and persisted”.
 This means: from your console code (the command interpreter itself) and from the front-end and RestAPI, you won’t have to pay attention (take care) of how your objects are stored.